sculptures • permaculture • primitive technology • kayaking • links • index • about

 enviro responsibilities

-There are oodles of stoves available and just as many styles one can make without much difficulty.
-The most popular however are commercially made canister and liquid fueled.
-Canister stoves are powered by cans of pre-pressurized fuel whereas the latter types rely on the user to pour fuel in to a bottle and physically pressurize it.
+There are oodles of stoves available and even more in which one can make on their own without much difficulty.
+The most popular however are commercially made canister models, followed by liquid fueled.
+Canister stoves are powered by cans of pre-pressurized fuel whereas liquid fueled types rely on the user to pour fuel in to a bottle and physically pressurize it.
 Both have their advantages and disadvantages.

 Canister stoves

-The most popular canister stoves are the Snow Peak Giga Power, MSR Pocket Rocket and Jetboil.
-The Pocket Rocket and Giga Power are sinfully light and compact; the Jetboil efficient and slick.
+The most popular canister stoves are the Snow Peak Giga Power and LiteMax, MSR Pocket Rocket, and Jetboil.
+The LiteMax is sinfully light and compact.
+Not far behind is the Pocket Rocket and Giga Power.
+The Jetboil isn't terribly light or compact but it is certainly efficient and slick.

 Liquid fueled stoves

-The advantages here are lower fuel cost, high heat output and better performance in cold weather.
+The advantages here are lower fuel costs, high heat output, and better performance in cold weather.
 Another advantage is that some can be used with varying fuels.
 If traveling abroad in questionable territory, these multi-fuel stoves are the logical choice.

 The disadvantages are pumping, priming, tricky simmering, and the mess created by spilled fuel.
 These stoves are also bulkier and on average, three to five times heavier than canister stoves.
 In that latter aspect, some don't fare well on long trips compared to other styles.
 Click here for comparisons.

 In need of a multi-fuel liquid stove?
-MSR has the market by the horns.
-Take your pick from the classic Whisperlite International to the award winning DragonFly or new XGK EX.
+MSR has had the market by the horns.
+Take your pick from the classic Whisperlite International to the award winning DragonFly and others.

 WARNING: When using any kind of liquid fuel stove, be sure to double or triple zip lock the fuel bottle and pack as far away from the food as possible.
 Even with no physical leakage, the fumes can permeate into and ruin your food supply.
 Yes, on one otherwise beautiful evening, we watched fig newtons and various other contaminated food go “poof” in the campfire.